aliramazanov/employee-database-cli/README.md

 ## Features

 - **Add Employees**: Easily add new employees to the system with their relevant details such as name, email, date of birth, start date, and salary.
+- **Delete Employees**: Easily delete employees from the system with their id.
 - **List Employees**: View a list of all employees currently stored in the system along with their details and salaries in both USD and their local currency.
 - **Search Employees**: Search for employees by their ID or name, providing quick access to specific employee information.
 - **Currency Conversion**: Automatically converts employee salaries from USD to their local currency using real-time exchange rate data from the Exchange Rates API.